Boen97/BackStore/notes/ry-git-tutorial/6-rebasing.md

 if you ever find yourself lost in the middle of a rebase and you're afraid to continue you can use the `--abort` flag to abandon it and start over from scratch

+## conclusion

+- rebase build a linear history
+- but on the other hand, we don't have the `slightest notion` of how we got to our current state.

+some believe that your history should `reflect exactly what you've done`, ensure that no information is ever lost.

+but others contend that merge commits should be `meaningful`

+linux typically advocate interactive rebasing to keep the repository as clean as possible

+- `git merge --no-ff <branch-name>`
+- to force a merge commit when Git would normally do a fast-forward merge.